 Due to the way suspension training equipment leverages gravity and the participant’s body weight against body angle, body stability and body momentum (pendulum effect) to enable various exercises to develop strength, balance, flexibility and core stability simultaneously and aid injury prevention and rehabilitation.
 The equipment itself requires an anchoring point where the straps are attached; hands or feet can then be placed in the suspension trainer, while the opposite end of the body is in contact with the ground.

-This is based on the fact that the majority of exercise used on the suspension training equipment engage and increase core muscle activity.
+This is based on the fact that the majority of exercise used on the suspension training equipment engages and increases core muscle activity.
 Core muscles provide stability, balance and flexibility; these aspects are used in everyday life, for example, picking something up from the floor (Moreside et al., 2007).

 One main benefit of this equipment is the ability to alter workout intensity, making it extremely simple or highly complex and dynamic, quickly and safely – even in the middle of a set, without affecting the workout.
 It is entirely possible for a beginner, with no specific previous experience, to try suspension training and easily have an adapted workout that achieves the required goals with a clear level of progression.
 Exercises can be designed to include changes in resistance, stability or both.
 In terms of rehabilitation or pre-habilitation using therapeutic exercises, these small increases are particularly important (Gill et al., 2004).

-There are risks with any form of trainin but research appears to suggest body weight related exercise is actually safer than other exercise methods (Scheunke, 2002).
+There are risks with any form of training but research appears to suggest body weight-related exercise is actually safer than other exercise methods (Scheunke, 2002).
 And this is why suspension training is probably most effective when mixed in with traditional methods of training and should not be exclusively used – at least not initially for beginners.
-But again, this is also why an awareness of appropriate and effective exercise prescription is also an essential skill for personal trainers; it’s not about what to use, but why use it and when.
-Which is why it is important for personal trainers wishing to use suspended equipment with clients to acquire proper training, such as the School of Personal Training's Suspension Exercise Instructor course
+But again, this is also why awareness of appropriate and effective exercise prescription is also an essential skill for personal trainers; it’s not about what to use, but why use it and when.
+This is why it is important for personal trainers wishing to use suspended equipment with clients to acquire proper training, such as the School of Personal Training’s Suspension Exercise Instructor course

 Pistol squat – This is an excellent exercise to develop strength and mobility through a range that most people cannot manage without suspension training equipment.
 It is an excellent exercise for supersets with squats, lunges or leg press